 The ‘secondary’ use of de-identified medical records is widely recognised to have the potential to improve public health.
 Individual patient records are important to doctors and individuals, but when de-identified (to maintain anonymity and patient privacy) and combined with many thousands of other records, a powerful research tool is created with the potential to generate new knowledge to improve health care.

 Data for Decisions, incorporating the Patron program of research, is a University of Melbourne research initiative undertaken through the University’s Department of General Practice.
-With the permission of general practices, we collate date from de-identified medical records and use the information for research to increase knowledge, quality improvement and improve healthcare practices.
+With the permission of general practices or other primary care providers, we collate data from de-identified medical records and use the information for research to increase knowledge, quality improvement and improve healthcare practices.
 The data is stored in a University of Melbourne managed primary-care data repository called Patron.
+An independent Data Governance Committee made up of members of the public, GPs, practice managers, researchers and a lawyer, makes a determination on behalf of the data providers on which researchers / which research projects can access the data.

-More information about this research initiative can be found throughout this website and by downloading the Data for Decisions Program Protocol document.
+More information about this research initiative can be found throughout this website.

 - The diagram depicts the steps from extraction of de-identified data from general practices, to use of the data by researchers - including the ethics, governance, legal and advisory processes.